 Why I can’t take a screenshot in some Apps?.

-In Android, App developers can disable screenshots feature on certain pages and screens.
-The developer does in order to protect the privacy of users.
-Because, Android is an open-source OS, and it’s not secure like iOS.
+In Android, App developers can disable the screenshot features on certain pages and screens.
+The developer does this in order to protect the privacy of users.
+Because, Android is an open-source OS, and it’s not secure as iOS.

 Even, If you try to take a screenshot using the Screen Recorder App.
 You will see the black screen in the recording.
-Because by developer that page or screen is flag secure.
-Yes, by using an Xposed module you can take Screenshot in Restricted Apps.
+Because by a developer that page or screen is flag secure.
+Yes, by using an Xposed module you can take Screenshots in Restricted Apps.
 There are some modules that can disable system-wide FLAG_SECURE in Android.
 So that you can take a screenshot in any App.
-But, using a banking App in rooted Android smartphone isn’t a good idea.
+But, using a banking App on rooted Android smartphones isn’t a good idea.

 Note: None of this method mentioned in this article will work in banking Apps.
 If it’s so important to take a screenshot in banking Apps.
 Then, do use another smartphone camera or DSLR.
 Don’t use the Xposed module for banking Apps.

 Scrcpy is a free and open-source application to mirror Android smartphones to PC.
-And, lets you control Android device from Windows and macOS.
+And, lets you control Android devices from Windows and macOS.
 Scrcpy is developed by Genymobile, developer of Genymotion Android Emulator.
-So by mirroring your Android smartphone to PC, you will able to take a screenshot on your PC.
-And, it will work even those Applications that do show notification “Couldn’t capture screenshot” or “Taking screenshots isn’t allowed by the app”.
-Here is, how, you can bypass screenshot restrictions using Scrcpy Application.
-You don’t need to root your smartphone to use this method, we will use ADB tools (platform-tools).
+So by mirroring your Android smartphone to your PC, you will be able to take a screenshot on your PC.
+And, it will work even those Applications that do show notifications “Couldn’t save screenshot” or “Taking screenshots isn’t allowed by the app”.
+Here is, how, you can bypass screenshot restrictions using the Scrcpy Application.
+You don’t need to root your smartphone to use this method, we will use ADB tools (platform tools).

 1. Connect Android Smartphone to PC via USB cable in USB Debugging Mode.